French left is divided, weakened in presidential race

 “Tomorrow’s France must get out of energies of the past,” he said.
 He promised not to build any new nuclear reactors in France and to progressively replace the old ones by renewable energy, which he said could take up to 25 years.
 France now relys on nuclear power for 70% of its energy.

-Jadot also vowed to combat social injustice via ensuring a minimum revenue of 920 euros ($1,026) financed by the state to all adults living in poverty.
+Jadot also vowed to combat social injustice via ensuring a minimum revenue of 920 euros ($1,026) a month to all adults living in poverty.

-Earlier this month, another well-known figure on the left, former justice minister Christiane Taubira, joined the race in hopes of convincing others to join forces behind her candidacy.

-So far, it hasn’t worked.
-Critics and rivals both say her candidacy is further splintering the French left.

 Barbara Surk in Nice contributed to this report.